mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 Node Extensions
 ---------------

-First note that dealing with the extension mechanism should be considered advanced usage, so for the normal standard use of MDP you can skip this section.
+First note that dealing with the node extension mechanism should be considered advanced usage, so you can skip this section.

-The extension mechanism makes it possible to dynamically add methods for specific features to node classes (e.g. for parallelization nodes need a _fork and _join method).
-It is also possible for users to define new extensions to provide new functionality for MDP nodes without having to modify any MDP code.
-Therefore the extension mechanism can be considered enabling some form of Aspect-oriented programming (AOP) to deal with cross-cutting concerns (i.e., you want to add a new aspect to node classes which are spread over different parts of MDP and possibly your own code).
+The node extension mechanism makes it possible to dynamically add methods or class attributes for specific features to node classes (e.g. for parallelization the nodes need a ``_fork`` and ``_join`` method).
+Note that methods are just a special case of class attributes, the extension mechanism treats them like any other class attributes.
+It is also possible for users to define new extensions to introduce new functionality for MDP nodes without having to directly modify any MDP code.
+The node extension mechanism basically enables some form of *Aspect-oriented programming* (AOP) to deal with *cross-cutting concerns* (i.e., you want to add a new aspect to node classes which are spread all over MDP and possibly your own code).
+In the AOP terminology any new methods you introduce contain *advice* and the *pointcut* is effectively defined by the calling of these methods.

-Without the extension mechanism the adding of new features to nodes would have to be done by inheritance, deriving new node classes that implement the feature for the parent node class.
-This is fine unless one wants to use multiple extensions, requiring multiple inheritance for every combination of extensions one wants to use.
-Therefore this approach does not scale well with the number of extensions.
+Without the extension mechanism the adding of new aspects to nodes would be done through inheritance, deriving new node classes that implement the aspect for the parent node class.
+This is fine unless one wants to use multiple aspects, requiring multiple inheritance for every combination of aspects one wants to use.
+Therefore this approach does not scale well with the number of aspects.

-The extension mechanism does not depend on inheritance, instead it adds the methods to the node classes dynamically at runtime (method injection).
+The node extension mechanism does not depend on inheritance, instead it adds the methods or class attributes to the node classes dynamically at runtime (like *method injection*).
 This makes it possible to activate extensions just when they are needed, reducing the risk of interference between different extensions.
-It is also no problem to use multiple extensions at the same time, as long as there is no interference (e.g., both extensions trying to add a method with the same same name).
+One can also use multiple extensions at the same time, as long as there is no interference, i,e., both extensions do not use any attributes with the same name.

-Since the extension mechanism provides a special Metaclass it is still possible to define the extension nodes as classes derived from nodes.
+The node extension mechanism uses a special Metaclass, which allows it to
+define the node extensions as classes derived from nodes (bascially just what one would do without the extension mechanism).
-This keeps the code readable and is helpful when using automatic code checkers (like the background pylint checks in the Eclipse IDE with PyDev).
+This keeps the code readable and avoids some problems when using automatic code checkers (like the background pylint checks in the Eclipse IDE with PyDev).

-In MDP the extension mechanism is currently used by the ``parallel`` package and for the the HTML representation in the ``hinet`` package, so for examples you can look there.
+In MDP the node extension mechanism is currently used by the ``parallel`` package and for the the HTML representation in the ``hinet`` package, so the best way to learn more is to look there.
 We also use these packages in the following examples.

 Using Extensions
 ~~~~~~~~~~~~~~~~
-First of all you can get all the available extensions by calling
+First of all you can get all the available node extensions by calling
 the ``get_extensions`` function, or to get just a list of their names use
-``get_extensions().keys().
+``get_extensions().keys()``.
 Be careful not to modify the dict returned
 by ``get_extensions``, since this will actually modify the registered
 extensions.
 The currently activated extensions are returned
 by ``get_active_extensions``.
 To activate an extension use